lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 A preservation target might be an individual Web site, or a family of related Web sites (for instance all Web sites powered by the same content publishing platform), or a corpus of Web-accessible resources discovered through some interface (for example an OAI-PMH server, or a service with an API).

-### Archival Units (AUs)
+### Archival Unit (AU)

-In almost all cases, the preservation target is preserved in plugin-defined slices called **archival units** (or **AUs** for short).
+In almost all cases, the preservation target is preserved in plugin-defined chunks called **archival units** (or **AUs** for short).

-What these slices are depends on the situation, but generally the goal is to split the preservation target into slices of manageable size that are expected to become unchanging eventually, for instance time-bound slices.
+What these chunks are depends on the situation, but generally the goal is to split the preservation target into chunks of manageable size that are expected to become unchanging eventually, for instance time-bound chunks.
 For example, in a LOCKSS plugin for a preservation target that consists of serial publications, an AU could be equated with one volume or one year of one publication.

 ### Plugin Configuration Parameters